coenwerem/equidexflow/README.md

 to produce the paper's results table.
 The remaining 90% (training and validation) was generated with an internal grasp-synthesis pipeline that is not part of this release.
 The published checkpoints are the artifacts of that training run.

-A few example object meshes are bundled under `assets/objects/` — enough to drive the demo CLI and the Python quickstart.
+We bundle a few example object meshes under `assets/objects/` that are sufficient for the demo CLI and the Python quickstart.
 Running the full evaluation against the released test split additionally requires the corresponding object meshes (YCB, EGAD, and GraspIt primitives) on disk.
 Point `EQUIDEXFLOW_OBJECTS_DIR` at a directory holding those source